lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 # Part 3

-"Oi pita bread head, what the hell are you on about?" shouted Lucy.
+"Oi pitta bread head, what the hell are you on about?" shouted Lucy.

 The sea of dweebs gasped.